masaki925/cv/en/readme.md

 ## Strength

 - Engineering skills to develop a data product from scratch
-  - Design and implement from data pipeline to the product mainly web application, having flexibility and scalability to adapt the product growth.
+  - Design and implement from data pipeline to the web product, having flexibility and scalability to adapt the product growth.
 - Communication skills to get things done with various layers of people
   - Using various perspectives of infrastructure, front-end, mobile apps, and also working with planners, designers, data scientists to understand the problem clearly, figuring it out wisely.
 - Leading skills to keep the team and technologies improving